Lantyy/WireShark-Packet-Capture-lab/README.md

 # Lab Thoughts & Takeaways
-In creating and deploying this lab I learned that Wireshark is a very useful tool.
-Capturing, saving and filtering packets can be very useful in analyzing network traffic so appropriate action can be taken if needed in a network security monitoring situation.
+In creating and deploying this lab I learned that Wireshark is an advantageous tool.
+Capturing, saving and filtering packets can be very helpful in analyzing network traffic so appropriate action can be taken if needed in a network security monitoring situation.

 Credit: This lab was provided by Coursera, I followed the steps used in the course to create and replicate this lab.